Home

 Power Failure – In case of power failure or loss of heat or water, the school will close early and parents will be called to come and pick up their child.

-The Health Care Policy along with evacuation plans in case of emergency can be found in the Health Care Policy on line or is available on site at Brookside Nursery School.
+The Health Care Policy along with the Evacuation Plans in case of an emergency can be found in the Health Care Policy on -line or is available on site at Brookside Nursery School.

 • DISCIPLINE